Needed: Conservative Leaders in for the Long Haul

-After a quick rise in the race for the Republican presidential nomination, Texas Gov. Rick Perry has …
+After a quick rise in the race for the Republican presidential nomination, Texas Gov. Rick Perry has experienced …

 Tonight’s Debate: Starting to Approach Crunch Time…

 Believe it or not, it’s debate night again, 9 p.m. kickoff, on Fox News Channel, live from Orlando.
-Yesterday I taped some discussion of the outlook for the debate with Fox Business News, and excerpts of that interview …
+Yesterday I taped some discussion of the outlook for the debate with Fox Business News, and excerpts of that interview are …

 Last Night, Perry Couldn’t Inoculate Himself From Attacks